FAQs about the Apprenticeship

-Q: When will you be offering Apprenticeship Orientation Tours in 2013?
+Q: When will you be offering apprentice orientation tours in 2017?

-A: In 2013 we will be giving apprenticeship orientation tours every other Thursday beginning July 18, 2013 at 2 pm.
-These dates are July 18, August 1, August 16, August 29, September 12 and September 26.
-Please see the Apprenticeship Information page for more information on the tours and volunteering to help harvest.
-In addition, there will be docent-led public tours of the CASFS/UCSC Farm offered the first Sunday of the month from 2 pm-4 pm starting in June 2013.
+A: We will be giving apprenticeship orientation tours every other Thursday beginning in mid July at 1 pm.
+These dates are July 13, July 27, August 10, August 24, September 14 and September 28.
+Please see the Apprenticeship Information page for more information on the tours and volunteering to help with the harvest.

 Q: I can’t come for one of the scheduled Orientation Tours, but I would like to schedule a visit another time.